rtagl/recruiting-react-proj/README.md

 ## Requirements

-* Application must be written in React using either a boilerplate framework or none at all.
-Use of [CREATE REACT APP](https://github.com/facebook/create-react-app) or [NWB](https://github.com/insin/nwb) is preferred.
+* Application must be written in React.

-* The application must support the following main features.
+* The application must support the following main features:
   * Have a form so users can add/edit players.
-The form must include the following three fields: `firstName:String`, `lastName:String`, `score:Integer`
+The form must include the following three fields: `firstName:String`, `lastName:String`, `score:Integer[0,100]`
   * Display the leaderboard in a tabular format sorted by `score`, and `lastName` in ASCENDING order.
 Therefore, if two players have the same `score`, the sorting will fall back to `lastName`
   * The names displayed on the leaderboard should be combined into one field when displaying as such: `lastName, firstName`
   * Have the ability to remove players by clicking a `Delete` button in the leaderboard.